 A caregiver is someone who gives basic care to a person who has a chronic medical condition.
-Some examples of chronic conditions are cancer, effects of stroke, multiple sclerosis, arthritis, diabetes, Alzheimer’s disease, and other forms of dementia.
 A chronic condition is an illness that lasts for a long time or doesn’t go away.
+Some examples are cancer, effects of stroke, multiple sclerosis, arthritis, diabetes, Alzheimer’s disease, and other forms of dementia.
 A caregiver helps with preparing and eating food, taking medicine, bathing, and dressing.
-Much of the time, a caregiver is a family member.
+A caregiver is often a family member.

-Being a caregivers can take a physical and emotional toll.
+Being a caregiver can take a physical and emotional toll.
 But there are things that can help.
 Make wellness a priority.
-You feel like you have to “do it all.”
+You may feel like you have to do it all.
 You must care for yourself too.
 This keeps you healthy so you can help others.
 Things you can do include:

 - Eat healthy.
 Don’t rush through the day with fast food and packaged food.
-If you are cooking healthy meals for your loved one, you might be able to share.
+Cook healthy meals for you and your loved one to share.
 If you don’t have time to cook for yourself, keep healthy snacks around.
 This includes nuts, peanut butter, whole grains, fresh fruits, and snackable vegetables.

-- If you aren’t sleeping well, take naps when you can.
+- Get plenty of sleep.
+If you aren’t sleeping well, take naps when you can.
 This might be something you can do when your loved one is napping.
 If your loved one doesn’t sleep or wanders (common in people who have dementia), read Caring for a Relative Who Has Dementia.
-This can provide you with tips to deal with this problem.
 Avoid using caffeine or energy drinks to combat being tired.
 Rest is the best way to recharge.

-- Aim for 30 to 60 minutes 4 to 6 times per week.
-This will give you energy, reduce stress, and improve you mood.
-Include your loved one if he or she is able.
+- Exercise regularly.
+Aim for 30 to 60 minutes 4 to 6 times per week.
+This will give you energy, reduce stress, and improve your mood.
+Include your loved one if they are able.
 Look for a substitute caregiver to free you up for exercise.